engineerJishnu/CPLD_SPI_RPI/README.md

 # CPLD_SPI_RPI
 CPLD with Raspberry Pi

-I have Guzunty Pi CPLD purchased from UK somewhere around 2013 0r 2014.
+I have Guzunty Pi CPLD purchased from UK somewhere around 2013 or 2014.
 As per Guzunty Pi wiki..

 The purpose of the Guzunty Pi input/output expander is to (1) Protect the delicate GPIO pins of the Raspberry Pi computer and (2) Provide up to a net 25 additional input/output expansion lines.